hyperledger-archives/burrow/api.md

 <a name="the-transaction-types"></a>
 ###The transaction types

-These are the types of transactions:
+These are the types of transactions.
+Note that in DApp programming you would only use the `CallTx`, and maybe `NameTx`.

 ####SendTx